MND Australia

 Caring for your mental health

-There are however, positive ways to deal with emotions and your overall wellbeing.
+There are, however, positive ways to deal with emotions and your overall wellbeing.

-Feelings may affect people at different times in their illness and in different ways, but can include:
+It is normal to experience a range of emotions as you try to cope with MND.
+Feelings may affect people at different times in their illness in different ways, but can include:

 • anxiety